openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/building-AAPS.md

 ![Create key store](../images/Building-the-App/29_choose_keystore_file.png)

 This will take you back to the previous screen.
 Your chosen location for saving the key store file is shown.

+> [!WARNING]
+> Make sure to note down for yourself where your keystore is stored.
+You will need it when you build the next AndroidAPS update!

 Now choose a simple password (make a note of it), enter it in the password box (1), and confirm it (2).
 The passwords for key store and key do not have to be sophisticated.
 If you lose your password in the future, see [troubleshooting for lost key store](troubleshooting_androidstudio-lost-keystore).

 The default alias (3) for your key is "key0", leave this unchanged.

 You now need a password for your key.
 To keep it simple, if you want, you can use the same password you used for your keystore, above.
 Enter a password (4) and confirm (5) it.

+> [!WARNING]
+> Note down these passwords!
+You will need them when you build the next AndroidAPS update!

 The validity (6) is 25 years by default, leave it as it is.